 Dr. David “Doc” Livingston, Rick Loomis and Retired Col. Gary “Mickey” Riggs will be inducted during WKU’s 2014 Homecoming celebration.
-The 23rd class of noted alumni will be inducted during a luncheon at 11:30 a.m. on Nov.
-7. For information, contact the WKU Alumni Association at (270) 745-4395 or visit alumni.wku.edu.
+The 23rd class of noted alumni will be inducted during a luncheon at 11:30 a.m.
+Nov.
+7 at the Sloan Convention Center.
+For information, contact the WKU Alumni Association at (270) 745-4395 or visit alumni.wku.edu.

 Dr. David “Doc” Livingston (’51)

 One of the most famous musicians ever to work in Kentucky, Dr. David “Doc” Livingston is a noted composer, performer and former teacher in both public schools and at WKU.
 He earned his Bachelor of Science degree from WKU in 1951, his Master of Arts degree from the University of Kentucky in 1952, and completed his doctoral work in 1971 at Ohio State University.

 Dr. Livingston began his professional career in music at age 15 when he arranged and played for a dance band in clubs and on radio.
 After graduating from high school, he joined the Army infantry but was later transferred to the Air Force to play with the 4th Air Corps Band at March Field in California, where he ultimately was assigned to play jazz saxophone.